liborty/indxvec/README.md

 ```

 `memsearch` returns `Option(None)`, when `midval` is not found in `vm`.
 Here, `None` will be printed in red, while any found item will be printed in green.
 This is also an example of how to process `Option`s without the long-winded `match` statements.

-## Glossary

-* **Sort Index** - is obtained by stable merge sort `sort_indexed`  or by `hashsort_indexed`.
-The original data is immutable (unchanged).
-The sort index produced is a list of subscripts to the data, such that the first subscript identifies the smallest item in the data, and so on (in ascending order).
-Suitable for bulky data that are not easily moved.
-It answers the question: 'what data item occupies a given sort position?'.

-* **Reversing an index** - sort index can be reversed by generic reversal operation `revs()`, or `mutrevs()`.
-This has the effect of changing between ascending/descending sort orders without re-sorting or even reversing the (possibly bulky) actual data.

-* **Rank Index** - corresponds to the given data order, listing the sort positions (ranks) for the data items, e.g.the third entry in the rank index gives the rank of the third data item.
-Some statistical measures require ranks of data.
-It answers the question: 'what is the sort position of a given data item?'.

-* **Inverting an index** - sort index and rank index are mutually inverse.
-Thus they can be easily switched by `invindex()`.
-This is usually the easiest way to obtain a rank index.
-They will both be equal to `0..n` for data that is already in ascending order.

-* **Complement of an index** - beware that the standard reversal will not convert directly between ascending and descending ranks.
-This purpose is served by `complindex()`.
-Alternatively, descending ranks can be reconstructed by applying `invindex()` to a descending sort index.

-* **Unindexing** - given a sort index and some data, `unindex()` will pick the data in the new order defined by the sort index.
-It can be used to efficiently transform lots of data vectors into the same (fixed) order.
-For example: Suppose we have vectors: `keys` and `data_1..data_n`, not explicitly joined together in some bulky Struct elements.
-The sort index obtained by: `let indx = keys.sort_indexed()` can then be efficiently applied to sort the data vectors individually, e.g. `indx.unindex(data_n)`.

 ## Release Notes (Latest First)